American Football Conference: History

 Since the merger, five expansion teams have joined the AFC and two have left, thus making the current total 16.
-When the Seattle Seahawks and the Tampa Bay Buccaneers joined the league in 1976, they were temporarily placed in the NFC and AFC respectively.
-This arrangement lasted for one season only before the two teams switched conferences.
+When the Seattle Seahawks and Tampa Bay Buccaneers joined the league in 1976, they were temporarily placed in the NFC and AFC, respectively.
+This arrangement lasted for one season before the two teams switched conferences.
 The Seahawks eventually returned to the NFC as a result of the 2002 realignment.
 The expansion Jacksonville Jaguars joined the AFC in 1995.
 There have been five teams that have relocated at least once.
-In 1984, the Baltimore Colts relocated to Indianapolis.
-In 1995, the Cleveland Browns had attempted to move to Baltimore; the resulting dispute between Cleveland and the team led to Modell establishing the Baltimore Ravens with the players and personnel from the Browns, while the Browns were placed in suspended operations before they were reinstated by the NFL.
+In 1984, the Colts relocated to Indianapolis.
+In 1995, the Browns attempted to move to Baltimore; the resulting dispute between Cleveland and the team led to Modell establishing the Baltimore Ravens with the players and personnel from the Browns, while the Browns were placed in suspended operations before they were reinstated by the NFL.
 The Ravens were treated as an expansion team.

 In California, the Oakland Raiders relocated to Los Angeles in 1982, back to Oakland in 1995, and then to Las Vegas in 2020, while the San Diego Chargers returned to Los Angeles in 2017 after 56 years in San Diego.

 The Houston Oilers moved to Tennessee in 1997, where they were renamed the Tennessee Oilers.
 The team would change its name again, two years later, to the Tennessee Titans.

 The NFL would again expand in 2002, adding the Houston Texans to the AFC.
 With the exception of the aforementioned relocations since that time, the divisional setup has remained static ever since.

-Between 1995 and 2022, the AFC has sent only 9 of its 16 teams to the Super Bowl: New England Patriots (10 times), Pittsburgh Steelers (4 times), Denver Broncos (4 times), Baltimore Ravens (2 times), Indianapolis Colts (2 times), Kansas City Chiefs (3 times), Cincinnati Bengals (1 time), Las Vegas Raiders (1 time), Tennessee Titans (1 time).
+Between 1995 and 2022, the AFC has sent only 9 of its 16 teams to the Super Bowl: New England Patriots (10 times), Pittsburgh Steelers (4 times), Denver Broncos (4 times), Baltimore Ravens (twice), Indianapolis Colts (twice), Kansas City Chiefs (3 times), Cincinnati Bengals (once), Las Vegas Raiders (once), Tennessee Titans (once).
 By contrast, the NFC has sent 13 of the 16 NFC teams during that same time frame with only the Detroit Lions, Minnesota Vikings, and Washington Commanders missing out on an appearance in the Super Bowl.
-17 of the 19 AFC champions from 2001 to 2019 have started one of just three quarterbacks - Tom Brady, Peyton Manning and Ben Roethlisberger - in the Super Bowl.
+17 of the 19 AFC champions from 2001 to 2019 started one of just three quarterbacks – Tom Brady, Peyton Manning and Ben Roethlisberger – in the Super Bowl.
 The AFC has started 7 quarterbacks in the last 20 Super Bowls, while the NFC has started 16.